 - Be a good role model by avoiding road rage and other driving related intimidation tactics.

-- Avoid blaming the child for being bullied.
+- Never blame the child for being bullied.

 - Avoid encouraging retaliation or fighting and focusing on positive bullying prevention methods instead.